 26. Visit the Minnesota Farm Bureau

-Agritainment abounds: free activities they have offered in the past have been a scavenger hunt, family photo booth and the chance to win a free children’s book.
+Agritainment abounds at the Minnesota Farm Bureau: free activities they have offered in the past have been a scavenger hunt, family photo booth and the chance to win a free children’s book.
 Daily, 9am-9pm.

 27. Take the MN State Fair History Walking Tour